Baduit/Counter/README.md

 ## Add it to your project
 Just put the header __Counter.hpp__ in your path/sources.
-Note that it needs C++ 17 because it uses std::shared_mutex and template deduction on class.
-Without this it should only need C++ 11.
+Note that it requires C++ 17 because it uses std::shared_mutex and template deduction on class.
+Without this it should only require C++ 11.

 ## Why Counter is an alias for BasicCounter<int>?
 All the counters classes are created with a basic templated class which allows to choose the underlying type used, then there is an alias to reduce the boilerplate code when the underlying type is not important.